 To manually create a new AutoFill entry, click the Add button and type in a website URL, user name and password (Tab lets you jump between the columns).

-Removing AutoFill items on Mac
+Removing usernames and passwords on Mac

 To remove an existing item, highlight it in the AutoFill list and press the Backspace key, or click the Remove button at the bottom.